 You already have many options to backup a WordPress website through some plugins like UpdraftPlus.
-And almost every good web hosting providers provide a free daily/weekly backup.
-Where the database and the files of the website are backed up smoothly.
+And almost every good web hosting provider provides a free daily/weekly backup, where the database and the files of the website are backed up smoothly.
 No headache for the webmasters.

 And this task is a bit technical, but anyone can perform this using this step by step guide.

 - RESTORE/MIGRATE THE DATABASE